ibm-cloud-docs/EventStreams/eventstreams145.md

 When you have switched to a private endpoint, the external or public endpoints are no longer available to you.

-### Accessing the {{site.data.keyword.messagehub}} user interface
+### Accessing the {{site.data.keyword.messagehub}} IBM {{site.data.keyword.messagehub}} console

-When a cluster has private endpoints enabled, the admin URL that you use to access the {{site.data.keyword.messagehub}} user interface changes.
+When a cluster has private endpoints enabled, the admin URL that you use to access the {{site.data.keyword.messagehub}} console changes.

 The user interface is only reachable from a private admin URL.
-To discover your private endpoints, including the private admin URL you can create a new service credential.
+To discover your private endpoints, including the private admin URL, you can create a new service credential.

 <!--
 1. On the service details page, click **Manage endpoints**.
 You can see the external endpoint assigned to your service instance.